getsling/LastFm/README.md

 ## License
-RemoteConfig is available under the MIT license.
+LastFm is available under the MIT license.
 See the LICENSE file for more info.